polterguy/peeples/help-files/Peeples/01 - Introduction.md

 **Notice**, your access object can easily become very complex, if you create too many access objects.
 This makes it very difficult to actually understand who has access to what, and how.
 Please try to keep your access object list as small as possible, to avoid making it impossible to actually understand, who can do what in your system.
-If you cannot understand your system's security, it is _not_ secure - Period!
+If you cannot understand your system's security, it is _not_ really secure!